xuankimtran/docs-1/pages/katalon-studio/docs/billing-info.md

 In Katalon TestOps, only credit cards are supported, and you can only save one card in each organization.

-If you already added your credit card and wished to replace it with a new one, in the **Payment Method** section, click **Update**.
+If you wish to replace a pre-existing credit card, go to the **Payment Method** section, then click **Update**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/upgrade-subs/payment-method-update.png" alt="update payment" width="40%">

-You can enter another card’s details, then click **Add new card**.
+Enter your new credit card information, then click **Add new card**.
 The old credit card information is replaced with the new card.
+This information cannot be retrieved.

-The replaced card is automatically added to other subscriptions for future payments.
+This card is now the default for all billing purposes, including subscription renewals.

 ## Delete an existing credit card